Bio – the Long Version

 Raised on Long Island, NY and Cape May, New Jersey (Exit 0, thanks for asking), Kathryn moved to the west coast to pursue a Master’s degree at the Monterey Institute of International Studies in 1998.
 She graduated with an MA in Teaching English to Speakers of Other Languages and continued to live on the beautiful central coast of California for 13 years.
 She admires fireflies and sarcasm a great deal, which could be why she returned to the east with her family in the summer of 2011 while keeping close ties to California.
 In August of 2023, she relocated again, this time to the west of Ireland.

-Kathryn has taught English and English for speakers of other languages, creative and expository writing and life skills via the adult school and community college systems, and California State University Monterey Bay, as well as for secondary school kids in Veszprém, Hungary and campers in the Czech countryside.
+A former tour guide for the Emily Dickinson museum, Kathryn has taught English and English for speakers of other languages, creative and expository writing and life skills via the adult school and community college systems, and California State University Monterey Bay, as well as for secondary school kids in Veszprém, Hungary and campers in the Czech countryside.
 She has run her virtual SOBI (Small Observances, Big Ideas) workshops for adults since 2020.
-Kathryn has taught poetry and performance workshops for California Poets in the Schools and independently and written distance curriculum for high schoolers adopted by Mass Poetry as well as teaching youth online for that organization and Seattle’s Hugo House.
+Kathryn has taught poetry and performance workshops for California Poets in the Schools and independently and written distance curricula for high schoolers adopted by Mass Poetry as well as teaching youth online for that organization and Seattle’s Hugo House.
 She served as host to the Rubber Chicken Poetry Slam (co-founder), and the Monterey Bay Poetry Consortium Second Tuesday Poetry Readings, and has aired literary interviews for the now-defunct KUSP radio (Santa Cruz, California) and bookotron.com with amazing folks like Isabel Allende, Gish Jen, and Nikki Giovanni.
 For eight years, she was a regular freelancer covering community events and theatre in the Monterey Herald’s GO! entertainment supplement.

 Kathryn’s intent in her work is often to ask people to rethink cultural habits.
 Her favorite thing, besides writing about herself in the third person, is storytelling and geeking out on language.
 Delving into conversations about the places the page and the stage interact is one of her very favorite activities.
 She performs her work whenever possible and reads everything out loud.
 Voice: it’s biological.
 Performance is just another avenue for people to center their lives around creating art, which Kathryn feels strongly is pretty much what we’re supposed to do while we’re on the planet.
 She has been known to burst out sobbing at the sound of a beautiful singing voice.